ember-learn/ember-blog/source/2020-07-17-the-ember-times-issue-156.md

 }
 ```

-The blog post goes through how using Ember Octane and TypeScript, we need to use Native Class Syntax.
+The blog post goes through how to use ember-concurrency with Ember Octane and TypeScript.
+For Octane, we need to use Native Class Syntax.
 The [ember-concurrency-decorators](https://github.com/machty/ember-concurrency-decorators) package was created to make this work for ember-concurrency.

 However, decorators cannot change the type of the thing they decorate.
 So the [ember-concurrency-ts](https://github.com/chancancode/ember-concurrency-ts) package was created which provides a couple of utility functions such as `taskFor` for using TypeScript with ember-concurrency.